NM6642/Build-a-Web-App-and-IDE-in-AWS/README.md

    -DarchetypeArtifactId=maven-archetype-webapp \
    -DinteractiveMode=false
 ```
--This command creates a basic project structure for a Java web application with the specified groupId and artifactId.
+- This command creates a basic project structure for a Java web application with the specified groupId and artifactId.